 - If you are allergic to anything

-These might be personal questions, but you need to answer truthfully as your surgeon recommends the best possible process for your unique circumstances.
+These questions might be personal, but you must answer truthfully as your surgeon recommends the best possible process for your unique circumstances.

 All this information is vital to your recovery period and what risks could be involved.

-Once you have been given the go-ahead, your doctor will examine your face and take some photos to get everything ready for your surgery.
+Once you have been given the go-ahead, your doctor will examine your face and take some photos to prepare everything for your surgery.

 Depending on your unique requirements, this procedure can be done in-office or at the hospital.
-If you have multiple surgeries done, you will be given a general anesthetic and dose off.
+You will be given a general anesthetic and dose off if you have multiple surgeries done.
 (That will do this in a hospital).

 If the buccal fat removal is the only surgery you are getting, you will be given local anesthesia and awake the whole time but feel no pain (That will do this in-office).